 6. Soil Has Poor Aeration

 The sixth common problem that many people tend to run into is poor soil aeration.
-This problem occurs when the soil you have chosen does not have enough oxygen in it for the plants that you are growing.
+This is a lead indicator of soil health.
+It occurs when the soil you have chosen does not have enough oxygen in it for the plants that you are growing.

 Some soils tend to be denser than others and they do not have as much oxygen in them as they should.
 This can be fixed by adding forage to the soil mix or by adding some kind of organic matter such as compost or manure.